Spanish in the USA: 7 Ways the Language Has Affected U.S. History and Culture

 Unless you’re living under a rock, you’ve undoubtedly heard the wildly popular song “Despacito,” by Luis Fonsi and Daddy Yankee.
 “Despacito” became the most-streamed song of all time and a remix featuring Justin Bieber generated popularity in the U.S.

-In May 2017, “Despacito” reached the number-one spot on the Billboard Hot 100, making it the first Spanish-language song to do so in over a decade.
+In May 2017, “Despacito” reached the number-one spot on the Billboard Hot 100, making it the first Spanish-language song to do so since “Macarena” in 1995.

 “Spanglish” refers to the mixing of English and Spanish by bilingual people.
 Spanglish takes many forms, such as the insertion of Spanish phrases into English speech or the use of Anglicisms or English loan-words in Spanish speech.

-According to a study by the Pew Research Center, nearly 60 percent of young second-generation Hispanic Americans speak Spanglish “some of the time,” and more than 25 percent speak it “most of the time.”
+According to a study by the Pew Research Center, nearly 60 percent of young second-generation Hispanic Americans in the United States speak Spanglish “some of the time,” and more than 25 percent speak it “most of the time.”

 Although some academics might see Spanglish as a “corruption” of proper Spanish, many young Latinos are proud of Spanglish and embrace it as part of their bilingual, multicultural identity.